SCOPE OF THIS CHAPTER

 The baby's father whether he is likely to have obtained Parental Responsibility (PR) or not should be informed of his legal rights and responsibilities and advised to seek his own legal advice regarding the proposed adoption.

-The father should be offered the opportunity to talk with an adoption social worker either together with the birth mother or separately or if the father prefers, through Link.
+The father should be offered the opportunity to talk with an adoption social worker either together with the birth mother or separately or if the father prefers, through the commissioned counselling service.

 Without Parental Responsibility, the birth father is not entitled to provide consent to a placement for adoption.